pinobatch/little-things-nes/oekakids/README.md

 2. 8 bits Y position (incabove $20)
 3. 1 bit for stylus touching tablet (XY unspecified if not)
 4. 1 bit for whether the space bar is held

-5. 6 unused bits that read as $3F in FCEUX and Mesen
+It is unknown how long the strobe has to be 0 between strobes.

-It is unknown whether the strobe has particular timing constraints, such as strobe having to be 0 for some time before becoming 1, or some minimum time between bits in the report.
+We assume it's no longer than how long it takes to read a pair of standard controllers.

 Legal
 -----